LittleGreyCells/escheme-compiled/BuildingAndRunning.md

 Two suggested uses for the compiler:

-   1. Boot into the interpreter and compile individual objects; or,
-   2. Boot into the compiler capable system
+   o Boot into the interpreter and compile individual objects; or, o Boot into the compiler capable system

 #### 1. Compiling Individual Objects